2001 southern Peru earthquake: Tsunami

 The size and location of the earthquake caused a local tsunami in Peru as well as smaller tsunamis in other countries and on other continents.
 The magnitude of the local tsunami that was caused by the earthquake was measured as Mt=8.2 by the Earthquake Research Institute and waves from the local tsunami were recorded to be 5 to 8 meters high.
-The local tsunami that occurred in Peru caused great damage to a 20 km section of coastline located in the municipality of Camana and as a result over 3000 structures were destroyed or damaged, around 5000 acres of farmland were covered in sand.
-Although great damage occurred to structures in the area, the loss of human life could have been much greater had this event occurred in the summer when the area is highly populated by tourists.
-Another factor that greatly reduced the loss of life was the fact that a majority of the population is knowledgeable about earthquakes and their resulting tsunamis.
-Many of the residents felt the earthquake as well as noticed the receding water and had the ability to evacuate to higher ground to avoid the resulting tsunami.
-The largest non-local tsunamis occurred in Chile and waves reached heights of 257 cm.
+Tsunami runup heights near Camana were estimated from field evidence to have reached approximately 7 m at some locations; at other locations, the tsunami inundation distance extended more than 1 km inland from the coast.
+Tsunami wave heights (peak-to-trough) recorded from selected tide stations: 2.5 m at Arica; 1.5 m at Iquique; 1.0 m at Coquimbo, Chile.
 Other areas that also recorded tsunamis associated with the earthquake include the Galapagos Islands, Mexico, California, Hawaii, Alaska, Fiji, Samoan Islands, Japan, New Zealand, Tonga, and Russia.

 Damage and casualties

-At least 74 people were killed, including 26 killed by a tsunami.
-At least 2,687 were injured, 17,510 homes were destroyed and 35,549 homes damaged in the Arequipa-Camana-Tacna area.
-An additional 64 people were missing due to the tsunami in the Camana-Chala area.
+At least 74 people were killed, 3,812 others were injured, 22,052 homes were destroyed and 33,570 homes damaged by the earthquake and tsunami, mostly in the Arequipa-Camana-Tacna area.
 Landslides blocked highways in the epicentral area.
-Many of the historic buildings in Arequipa were damaged or destroyed, including the left tower of the Basilica Cathedral of Arequipa.
+In Arequipa, up to 70% of buildings were damaged, including many historic buildings such as the left tower of the Basilica Cathedral of Arequipa.
+Around 80% of buildings were also damaged in Moquegua.
+In Arica, Chile, 30 people were injured, four of them seriously, and buildings were damaged.

-Some people were injured and damage was reported in the Arica, Chile area.
-It was felt in Arica, Iquique, Calama and Tocopilla, Chile.
-The quake was also felt strongly in much of southern Peru and northern Chile and also in Bolivia.
-Tsunami runup heights near Camana were estimated from field evidence to have reached approximately 7m at some locations; at other locations, the tsunami inundation distance extended more than 1 km inland from the coast.
-Tsunami wave heights (peak-to-trough) recorded from selected tide stations: 2.5m at Arica; 1.5m at Iquique; 1.0m at Coquimbo, Chile.

-Relief
+The resulting tsunami destroyed over 2,000 buildings, killed 26 people and left 64 others missing in the Camaná-Chala area.
+It caused severe damage to a 20 km section of coastline in Camana and as a result over 3,000 structures were destroyed or damaged, around 5,000 acres of farmland were covered in sand.
+Although great damage occurred to structures in the area, the loss of human life could have been much greater had this event occurred in the summer when the area is highly populated by tourists.
+Another factor that greatly reduced the loss of life was that a majority of the population is knowledgeable about earthquakes and their resulting tsunamis.
+Many of the residents who felt the earthquake and noticed the receding water evacuated to higher ground to avoid the tsunami.